trayburn/canopy-mono/README.md

   `fsi uitests.fsx`

-You should see chrome pop up and go to Google, then close.
+You should a slew of test suites run.
+It's freaking awesome.